ricardoof/gemini-chatbot/README.md

 1 - Executar cada bloco de código clicando no botão a esquerda.

-2 - No bloco com input, digite sua pergunta.
-Para finalizar digite fim.
+2 - No bloco com input responda as perguntas.